-And so the war raged Between the two groups With Zen and the SWAN The foul stench of Neil's socks?
-Both summoning troops
+And so the war raged Between the two groups With Zen and the SWAN

 Till 4 in the morning We fought for the cause When at last exhausted We took a well needed pause

 And decided 'twas time For the firing to cease And out went the signal Retreat!
 We want peace!